re-data/re-data/docs/docs/reference/data_monitoring/anomalies.md

 ## How it works?

 re_data is currently using z_score to detect anomalies.
-All detected anomalies are showing up in `re_data_alerting` model.
+All detected anomalies are showing up in `re_data_anomalies` model.

 ## Alerting notifications

-To receive notifications you would need to set up, tests for `re_data_alerting` table.
+To receive notifications you would need to set up, tests for `re_data_anomalies` table.
 We recommend adding tests checking for any recent alerts to a dbt test suite.